overduebookmarks/overdue/COMMERCIAL_LICENSE.md

-# Commercial License — Overdue Bookmarks — Split Pane Bookmark Manager
+# Commercial License — Overdue Bookmark Manager

-Copyright (c) 2025 Overdue Bookmarks — Split Pane Bookmark Manager.
+Copyright (c) 2025 Overdue Bookmark Manager.
 All rights reserved.

 ---

 ## 1. Definitions

-**"Software"** refers to Overdue Bookmarks — Split Pane Bookmark Manager, including all source code, assets, and documentation in this repository.
+**"Software"** refers to Overdue Bookmark Manager, including all source code, assets, and documentation in this repository.

 **"Author"** refers to the original creator and copyright holder of the Software, reachable at overduebookmarks@gmail.com.